hypertidy/controlledburn/README.md

   (see below)
 - [x] make return of ylin,xpix structure efficient (CollectorList.h ftw)

-Lines is built-in but still has some problems.
+Lines is working but still has some problems.
 For polygons it’s pretty good, see [fasterize
 \#6](https://github.com/ecohealthalliance/fasterize/issues/6) for a
 remaining issue.

 ## Outputs

+Internal function `burn_polygon()` has arguments `sf`, `extent`, `dimension`.
+The first is a sf polygons data frame, extent is `c(xmin, xmax, ymin, ymax)` and dimension is `c(ncol, nrow)`.
+In fasterize you need an actual non-materialized *RasterLayer* object, but all that was really used for was the six numbers extent, dimension and as the shell for the in-memory output.

-Currently we get a list of triplets, so examples flattent this to a 3-column matrix (and add 1).
+The output of `burn_polygon()` is a list of triplet indexes `start,end,row` - these are zero-based atm because they reflect the underlying C++ code.
+Examples recorder flatten this to a 3-column matrix (and add 1).

+These options are still in play for what the interface/s could do:

-- two options, record presence of polygon OR ID of polygon
+- record presence of polygon (this is all we have currently) OR ID of polygon
-- a row-indexed (*yline*) set of edge instances (start, end *xpix*) along scanlines with the two options
 - tools to format this meaningfully, and plot lazily (see example for quick plot)
 - tools to materialize as actual raster data

-I wanted this facility a long time, and tried to get discussion on it and tried to implement it.
-I also found this real world example, discussed in PROJ for very fast lookup for large non-materialized (highly compressed) grids by Thomas Knudsen:
+I also found this real world example for which this is relevant, discussed in PROJ for very fast lookup for large non-materialized (highly compressed) grids by Thomas Knudsen: